To be honest, people don’t usually ask me this.

 Questions about personalizing fall prevention?
 Please let me know in the comments below!

-Or better yet, sign up for one of our upcoming online Personalizing Fall Prevention Workshops, and I’ll help you identify the fall risk factors most likely to matter in YOUR situation.
+Or better yet, take our online Personalizing Fall Prevention Mini-Course, and I’ll help you identify the fall risk factors most likely to matter in YOUR situation.